Paolo-Calabrese/Paolo-Calabrese/README.md

 **The Plan:**
 1. ✅ Ship SubscriptionVault to production
-2. 📚 Graduate with CS degree
+2. 📚 Graduate with CE degree
-3. 💼 Land a role at a serious company (Leonardo, Thales, or BigTech)
+3. 💼 Land a role at a serious company (Leonardo, Thales, or any BigTech's company)
 4. 🧠 Pursue a Master's in AI

 ---